Inference for the proportional odds cumulative logit model with monotonicity constraints for ordinal predictors and ordinal response: Inference based on asymptotics

 For the sake of simplicity, in the following discussion, we consider CRs for a vector of parameters of interest, usually those belonging to a single ordinal variable, although ideas also apply to more general vectors fulfilling linear constraints as in \eqref{eq:linearhyp}.
 For a vector with $r$ parameters of interest, $\boldsymbol{\beta}_r$, the overall parameter vector $\boldsymbol{\gamma}' = ( \boldsymbol{\alpha}',\boldsymbol{\beta}')$ is partitioned as $(\boldsymbol{\beta}'_r,\boldsymbol{\phi}')$, where $\boldsymbol{\phi}$ is a vector with the remaining $(p-r)$ parameters.
 The unconstrained MLE is now denoted as $(\hat{\boldsymbol{\beta}'}_{r},\hat{\boldsymbol{\phi}'})$ accordingly, and the constrained MLE is $(\hat{\boldsymbol{\beta}'}_{c,r},\hat{\boldsymbol{\phi}'}_c)$.
 Unconstrained CRs have the form

 where $\tilde{\boldsymbol{\phi}}$ is defined by

-Using the UCR, considering a single ordinal variable, the following cases can occur: \begin{enumerate} \item UMLE and CMLE are the same, and all parameter vectors in the CR indicate the same monotonicity direction. \item UMLE and CMLE are the same; the CR contains parameter vectors indicating the same monotonicity direction as the MLE, but also parameter vectors violating monotonicity. \item UMLE and CMLE are the same; the CR contains parameter vectors indicating the same monotonicity direction as the MLE, but also parameter vectors indicating the opposite monotonicity direction, in which case there will normally also be parameters violating monotonicity in the CR. \item UMLE and CMLE are not the same; the CR contains parameter vectors indicating the same monotonicity direction as the CMLE on top of parameters vectors that are non-monotonic, or that potentially also indicate another monotonicity direction. \item UMLE and CMLE are not the same, and the CR does not contain any parameter vector fulfilling the monotonicity constraints. \item In case that there are further variables in the model, there is a further possibility, namely that the UMLE fulfills monotonicity constraints, but due to enforcement of constraints for another variable that is potentially dependent on the variable in question, UMLE and CMLE differ on that variable as well.
-In that case it is possible that all parameter vectors in the CR indicate the same monotonicity direction, but the other cases listed above can in principle also occur. \end{enumerate} Only the first case indicates a behavior in line with the asymptotic theory.
-In the other cases the validity of the asymptotic CR for the given finite sample can be doubted.
-Assuming that monotonicity in fact holds, the other cases indicate that the true parameter is so close to the boundary of the constrained parameter space that for the given sample size one can expect an asymmetric distribution of the CMLE, because even if UMLE and CMLE are actually the same, parameters that do not satisfy the constraints are also compatible with the data.
-In the third and potentially also the fourth case, the distribution of the CMLE may be bimodal, as the true parameter may be so close to the boundary between monotonicity directions that they may ``switch''; for datasets generated by such parameters, the UMLE may fall within both monotonicity direction domains and also may violate monotonicity, in which case the CMLE may be in either possible domain.
+Using the UCR, considering the analysis of parameters associated to a single ordinal predictor of a model with potentially more than one predictor, the following cases can occur, which are illustrated in Figure \ref{fig:UCRCases}: \begin{enumerate} \item UMLE and CMLE are the same, and all parameter vectors in the CR indicate the same monotonicity direction. \item UMLE and CMLE are the same; the CR contains parameter vectors indicating the same monotonicity direction as the MLE, but also parameter vectors violating monotonicity. \item UMLE and CMLE are the same; the CR contains parameter vectors indicating the same monotonicity direction as the MLE, but also parameter vectors indicating the opposite monotonicity direction, in which case there will normally also be parameters violating monotonicity in the CR. \item UMLE and CMLE are not the same; the CR contains parameter vectors indicating the same monotonicity direction as the CMLE on top of parameters vectors that are non-monotonic, or that potentially also indicate another monotonicity direction. \item UMLE and CMLE are not the same, and the CR does not contain any parameter vector fulfilling the monotonicity constraints. \item In case that there are further variables in the model, there is a further possibility, namely that the UMLE fulfills monotonicity constraints, but due to enforcement of constraints for another variable that is potentially dependent on the variable in question, UMLE and CMLE differ on that variable as well.
+In that case it is possible that all parameter vectors in the CR indicate the same monotonicity direction, but the other cases listed above can in principle also occur. \end{enumerate}